Scriptman/ESPHome_ITHO_Eco_Fan_RFT_CC1101/README.md

   3. Connect the Itho Eco Fan to your power net.
   4. Within +/- 20 seconds (as soon as you can), click on the switch behind "FanSendJoin".

 If everything went right, which never happens the first 30 times, then your device should be connected to your Itho Eco Fan.
-Somethimes the fan goes into mode "2/Medium" when pairing, to let you know the pairing process went right.
+Sometimes the fan goes into mode "2/Medium" when pairing, to let you know the pairing process went right.

 ## Have fun!
 Having problems?
 https://gathering.tweakers.net/forum/list_messages/1690945